Upcoming Election Dates & Registration Deadlines

 You do not need to provide ID if you've already voted in DC at least once.
 If you're voting for the first time in DC and you did not provide any ID at the time of registration, you must include a copy of your ID with your absentee ballot applications.
 You may provide either:

 A copy of a current driver's license or other photo ID that shows your name and address

 A copy of a utility bill, bank statement, government check, paycheck or government document that shows your name and address

-Those who requested an absentee ballot but end up voting in person or on Election Day, at a Vote Center: Voters can dispose of the ballot for the 2020 General Election that they received in the mail.
-They will be provided a ballot at the Vote Center.
+Those who requested an absentee ballot but end up voting in person or on Election Day, at a Vote Center: Voters can dispose of the ballot that they received in the mail.
+They will be provided a new ballot at the Vote Center.
 Voters may be required to complete a Special Ballot if the pollbook shows they have received an Absentee Ballot for this election or have returned a ballot to BOE.
 If you have not already voted, your Special Ballot will be counted.

 Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.Request your Ballot

 Campaign Finance Information